Diagnostic radiographers use x-ray machines, ultrasound machines and other forms of imaging technology to examine patients.

 observing and maintaining contact with patients during their waiting, examination and post-examination stay in the department;

-assisting in more complex radiological examinations working with radiologists and doctors and surgeons;
+assisting in more complex radiological examinations working with doctors such as radiologists and surgeons;

 providing support and reassurance to patients, taking into account their physical and psychological needs;